NISP-GmbH/SLURM/README.md

 # Slurm installation script

-A script that can download, extract, compile and install Slurm for you.
+A script that downloads, extracts, compiles and installs Slurm for you.

 ## Supported OS